 Nursing Assistant - Certified

 Nursing assistants work in hospitals, clinics, long-term care facilities, retirement or assisted living facilities, adult family homes, and in-home health care.
 They help provide quality healthcare and assist nurses in their work.
 The Nursing Assistant program prepares students to earn their certification and work in a healthcare setting.
 It is also the first rung of the career ladder for students to become Licensed Practical or Registered Nurses.
-Students in this program will learn about patients' rights, basic bedside nursing skills, patient/personal safety, and HIPAA and HIV/AIDS education.
+Students in this program will learn about patients' rights, basic bedside nursing skills, patient/personal safety, and HIPAA education.
 Students will practice their skills in acute hospitals and/or skilled nursing facilities.

 Program Map: Guide to program costs, careers, and classes.

 Enrollment Points: Day section enrollment occurs twice per quarter.
-Evening section enrollment is once per quarter.

 Nursing assistants